Victortomas09/IAS_2/_posts/2025-12-08-recommender-systems-blog.md

 ### 1.2 The Core Question: Are Algorithms Driving Radicalization?

-At the heart of the debate lies a deceptively simple question: **do recommendation algorithms systematically direct users toward extreme, conspiratorial, or otherwise problematic content?**

-Answering this requires unpacking what we call the **loop effect**, a feedback cycle with four interacting components:

 #### Understanding the Loop Effect in Recommendation Algorithms

 At the center of current debates on digital media lies a central question: do recommendation algorithms actively steer users toward more extreme, conspiratorial, or otherwise harmful content?